mr0ng/mixed-reality/mixed-reality-docs/mrlearning-speechSDK-ch4.md

 ---
-title: Azure Speech Services tutorials - 4.
-Setting up intent and natural language understanding
+title: MR Learning SpeechSDK Module - Speech Recognition and Transcription
 description: Complete this course to learn how to implement Azure Speech SDK within a mixed reality application.
 author: jessemcculloch
 ms.author: jemccull
 ms.date: 02/26/2019
 ms.topic: article
+ms.localizationpriority: high
 keywords: mixed reality, unity, tutorial, hololens
 ---

-# 4. Setting up intent and natural language understanding
+# Speech SDK Learning Module - Intent and Natural Language Understanding

 In this lesson, we will explore the Azure Speech Service's Intent feature.
 The Intent feature allows us to equip our application with AI-powered voice commands, where users can say non-specific voice commands, and still have their intent understood by the system.
 During this lesson, we will set up our Azure LUIS Portal, setup our Intent/Entities/Utterances, publish our Intent Resource, connect our Unity app to our Intent Resource, and make our first Intent API call.